-Of course we do keep an open mind, envisaging ourselves in the person’s shoes BUT we’re not soothsayers… Our role is to find the best people for the job, we’ve not here to delve into your history to try and find the tiny relevant detail which might justify why you’ve applied for this job.
+Of course, we do keep an open mind, envisaging ourselves in the person’s shoes BUT we’re not soothsayers… Our role is to find the best people for the job, we’re not here to delve into your history to try and find the tiny relevant detail which might justify why you’ve applied for this job.

 Tell us in your cover note!
-Show us in your CV!
+Show us on your CV!
 Highlight demonstrable experience which makes you right for the job!

 Crème de la crème – The Digital Diamonds

 In my career, I’ve seen some amazing applications, where you know within a second that this individual is going to get the job.
 One creative person had the industry knowledge to know who the employer was, took the time to video himself outside their office and “pretended” to experience what it would be like to be an employee of this company.

 Some might think this a little odd, but they were applying for a creative role!
 This individual was able to demonstrate his skills and experience in the clip, his editing, campaign creation etc. He even accompanied it with an awesome cover note explaining why he was suitable for the job AND an industry standard CV.

 He was not assumptive to think the employer would hire on the basis of his video alone, was prepared for the traditional interview selection format, but he also went that extra mile to demonstrate his creative ability.
 He refined his CV as to make it relevant and of particular interest to the company.